Purgatorio: The Late-Repentant

-Dante falls asleep at 8:30 PM; his dream takes place just before the dawn of Easter Monday and he awakens just after 8 AM.
-Waking, Dante finds that he has been carried up to the gate of Purgatory proper.
+Dante falls asleep at 8:30 PM; his dream takes place just before the dawn of Easter Monday, one where a golden eagle sweeps him up into the sky.
+Awakening just after 8 AM, Dante finds that he has been carried up to the gate of Purgatory proper.
 Here there are three steps, representative of the tripartite Sacrament of Penance.
 The first is of white marble so polished it is reflective like a mirror, representing a candid, self-reflective confession and purity of the penitent's true self.
 The next step is dark and cracked, representing the sorrow and broken-heartedness of contrition.
-It has also been noted that the dark color is the color of mourning and the crack is in the shape of a Christian cross.
+It has also been noted that the dark colour is the colour of mourning and the crack is in the shape of a Christian cross.
 The last step is blood red, symbolising the burning Love that ends a good confession, the blood of Christ, and the restoration of true life.
 (Canto IX).

 The gate of Purgatory, Peter's Gate, is guarded by an angel bearing a naked sword, his countenance too bright for Dante's sight to sustain.
-In reply to the angel's challenge, Virgil declares that a lady from heaven brought them there and directed them to the gate.
+In reply to the angel's challenge, Virgil declares that a lady by the name of Lucia brought them there and directed them to the gate.
 On Virgil's advice, Dante mounts the steps and pleads humbly for admission by the angel, who uses the point of his sword to draw the letter "P" (signifying peccatum, sin) seven times on Dante's forehead, bidding him "take heed that thou wash / These wounds, when thou shalt be within."
 With the passage of each terrace and the corresponding purgation of his soul that the pilgrim receives, one of the "P"s will be erased by the angel granting passage to the next terrace.
-The angel at Peter's Gate uses two keys, silver (remorse) and gold (reconciliation) to open the gate – both are necessary for redemption and salvation.
+The angel at Peter's Gate uses two keys, silver (remorse) and gold (reconciliation), to open the gate – both are necessary for redemption and salvation.
 As the poets are about to enter, they are warned not to look back.